WICG/navigation-api/README.md

 - If code in either the inner frame or the outer frame calls `history.back()`, this will take the joint session history back to C, and thus update the inner frame's current app history entry from I2 to I1.
 (There is no impact on the outer frame.)

 Note that as currently planned, any such programmatic navigations, including ones originating from other frames, are [interceptable and cancelable](#navigation-monitoring-and-interception) as part of the `navigate` event part of the proposal.
+However, this will probably be revised; see [#78](https://github.com/WICG/app-history/issues/78).

 ### Integration with navigation